 How to Use Power Query?

-- Embedded in Power BI Desktop
+- Get data and transform in Power BI Desktop

-Power BI Desktop:
+- Power BI dataflows (online)

 What You Can Do With Power Query?